General Terms and Conditions

 2. Conclusion of the Contract, written form

 2.1 The Contract, inclusive of these Terms & Conditions of Business, shall be created either upon acceptance of Valentin’s offer by the Customer or upon the acceptance of the Customer’s order by Valentin.
-In case of disagreements or doubts, the offer or the acceptance of the Contract, respectively, by Valentin shall be decisive.
+In case of contradictions or doubts, the offer or the acceptance of the Contract by Valentin shall be decisive.

 2.2 Valentin offers no contracts or services to consumers.
-In particular, software can only be purchased by Customers in pursuance of Section 1.1.
+In particular, software can only be purchased by Customers according to clause 1.1.

 2.3 The conclusion of the Contract shall be subject to the form of Valentin’s offer to conclude the Contract.
 Later amendments and supplements to the Contract shall require the written form for validity.
 This shall also apply to any waiver of this requirement of written form.